rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 - Public: The public part of a credential refers to the part that can be publicly known.
 In almost all cases this is the username.
 - Private: The private part of the credential, this is the part that should be a secret.
 This currently represents: Password, SSH Key, NTLM Hash etc.
 - Private Type: This defines what type of private credential is defined above
 - Realm: This represents an authentication realm that the credential is valid for.
-This is a teritary part of the authentication process.
+This is a tertiary part of the authentication process.
 Examples include: Active Directory Domain, Postgres Database etc.
 - Realm Key: This defines what type of Realm the Realm Attribute represents
 - Paired: This attribute is a boolean value that sets whether the Credential must have both a public and private to be valid

 All LoginScanners use Credential objects as the basis for their attempts.

-### Result Objects
+# Result Objects

 Metasploit::Framework::LoginScanner::Result
 (lib/metasploit/framework/login_scanner/result.rb)